Set include path

 By the end of this document, you will:

-- Work with BigDataStatMeth’s C++ header-only library
+- Work with BigDataStatMeth’s C++ header-only library effectively

-- Manage HDF5 datasets using the hdf5Dataset class
+- Manage HDF5 datasets using the hdf5Dataset class safely

-- Implement block-wise QR decomposition in C++
+- Implement block-wise QR decomposition with pointer management

-- Handle pointers and memory management safely
+- Handle exceptions to prevent crashes and memory leaks

-- Integrate C++ functions with R through Rcpp
+- Integrate C++ functions with R through Rcpp seamlessly

-- Compile and test C++ implementations
+- Compile and test C++ implementations systematically

 2 Why C++ Implementation?